Lupin Gets U.S. FDA Nod For Generic Medication

 ADVERTISEMENT

-Drug firm Lupin on Tuesday said it has received approval from the U.S. health regulator to market Formoterol Fumarate Inhalation Solution in the American market.
+Drug firm Lupin on Monday said it has launched Rufinamide Tablets, an anticonvulsant medication, in the American market.

-Drug firm Lupin on Tuesday said it has received approval from the U.S. health regulator to market Formoterol Fumarate Inhalation Solution in the American market.
+Drug firm Lupin on Monday said it has launched Rufinamide Tablets, an anticonvulsant medication, in the American market.

-The company's product, a generic version of Mylan Specialty's Perforomist Inhalation Solution, is indicated for the treatment of Chronic Obstructive Pulmonary Disease.
+The company has launched the product, a generic version of Eisai Inc's Banzel tablets, in 200 mg and 400 mg strengths, the drug firm said in a statement.

-As per IQVIA MAT September 2022 data, Formoterol Fumarate Inhalation Solution had estimated annual sales of $268 million in the U.S.
+As per IQVIA data, Rufinamide tablets had estimated annual sales of $138 million in the U.S.

 ADVERTISEMENT